hackerspace-bootstrap/strichliste/README.md

 [![Dependency Status](https://david-dm.org/hackerspace-bootstrap/strichliste/master.svg)](https://david-dm.org/hackerspace-bootstrap/strichliste/master)
 [![devDependency Status](https://david-dm.org/hackerspace-bootstrap/strichliste/master/dev-status.svg)](https://david-dm.org/hackerspace-bootstrap/strichliste/master#info=devDependencies)

+# DEPRECATED
+strichliste1 has been replaced by strichliste2.
+See https://github.com/strichliste for the new version!

 This module is the API for the strichliste app.
 Arbitrary clients can be implemented using this [API](#api-documentation)

 __Clients__: